Zamorocian/TF2-Turn-Helper/README.md

 | \| | The optimal angle from your velocity to gain speed |
 | = | A 90 degree angle from your velocity to show where you turn without gaining or losing speed |

+I've also fixed the angle lagging/rolling average by using GetClientEyeAngles instead of m_angAbsRotation.

 Example: [upward last to first trimp (tf2 tide turner)](https://youtu.be/fJPEFj5maX4)

 # How to get it to work